Parlay Bets: Explanation, Pros and Cros

 What is a Parlay Bet?

-You need at least two ‘legs’ (independent bets) to make a parlay, otherwise it’s just a regular single bet.
+You need at least two independent bets to create a parlay.
+Anything less is just a regular single bet.

 Calculating Parlay Payouts